All About Brut Wine: Your Beginner’s Guide to This Bubbly Wine

 There’s a word you’ve likely noticed lurking on wine labels when you’re shopping for sparkling wine, and it’s “brut.”
 While you may have thought it was the name of the company, the type of wine, or even the varietal of grape, brut refers to something else entirely.

-In this article, we answer some of the most common questions about brut, including what it is, how it’s made, how to serve it, and which foods are best for pairing with this scintillating wine.
+In this article, we answer some of the most common questions about brut champagne and brut sparkling wine, including what it is, how it’s made, how to serve it, and which foods are best for pairing with this scintillating wine.

 Let’s get this first question out of the way.
 Champagne and sparkling wine are indeed two distinct drinks, but it’s a fine line of distinction.
 While not all sparkling wine is Champagne, all Champagne is sparkling wine.